Memory Bounds for Concurrent Bounded Queues: Memory Overhead: The Intuition

-Figure~\ref{lst:dcss} shows a pseudo-code of the algorithm.
-We use \texttt{DCSS} to atomically update the cell and check that the corresponding counter has not been changed.
+We use \texttt{DCSS} to atomically update the slot and check that the corresponding counter has not been changed.
 If \texttt{DCSS} fails, the algorithm helps to increment the counter and restarts the operation.
-The rest is the same as in the previous algorithms: getting an atomic snapshot of the counters (and the cell state for \texttt{dequeue}), checking whether the operation is legal (fullness check for \texttt{enqueue} and emptiness one for \texttt{dequeue}), trying to update the cell, and incrementing the corresponding counter at the end.
+The rest is the same: getting a counters snapshot (including the slot state for \texttt{dequeue()}), checking that the queue is not full/empty, and trying to update the slot state, incrementing the operation counter at the end.
+Listing~\ref{lst:dcss} presents the pseudocode.